-The Portland Cement Association (PCA) represents more than 80 percent of US cement manufacturing capacity with nearly 90 plants in 33 states and distribution facilities in every state in the continental U.S.
+Portland Cement Association (PCA) represents 93% of US cement manufacturing capacity with over 90 plants in 32 states and distribution facilities in every state in the continental U.S.

 Cement or concrete?
 Concrete is basically a mixture of aggregates and paste.
 The aggregates are sand and gravel or crushed stone; the paste is water and cement.
 Portland cement is not a brand name, but the generic term for the type of cement used in virtually all concrete, just as stainless is a type of steel and sterling a type of silver.